radareorg/radare2-extras/keystone/README.md

-radare2-keystone
+rizin-keystone
 ================

-This repository contains the source code for the keystone assembler plugins for radare2.
+This repository contains the source code for the keystone assembler plugins for rizin.

 How to install
 --------------

-The plugins will be installed at ~/.config/radare2/plugins
+The plugins will be installed at ~/.config/rizin/plugins

 	$ make
 	$ make install